StandingPadAnimations/EndorCoreBot/README.md

 # EndorCoreBot
-This is a mod bot I made out of boredom.The command prefix is >.
-To view it's commands, use >commands.
-Also, make sure the EndorCore role is near the top.
+This is a mod bot I made out of boredom.The command prefix is >. ban is to ban others, kick is to kick people, mute is to mute people, unmute is to unmute people, and info is to view the bot info.
+To view the commands, use >commands.
+Make sure the EndorCore role is near the top and that the mute role is spelt Mute.

 ![](Screenshot%202021-01-26%20183824.png)